Ministry of Defense (Kuwait): Minister

-List of ministers of defense and deputy prime ministers (1962–present)
+List of ministers of defence and deputy prime ministers (1962–present)

 The ministry has been headed by the following people since its inception in 1962:

 General functions

 The major function of the ministry is to implement the government's defence policy and to govern all branches of the Kuwait Armed Forces.
 It is also responsible for the production, transfer, use, storage, and coordination of mines; and for mine clearance.

 The ministry publishes a monthly magazine called Homat Al Watan.